gsl-lite/gsl-lite/README.md

 *gsl-lite* provides contract violation response control as originally suggested in proposal [N4415](http://wg21.link/n4415), with some refinements inspired by [P1710](http://wg21.link/P1710)/[P1730](http://wg21.link/P1730).

-There are four macros for expressing pre- and postconditions:
+There are several macros for expressing preconditions, postconditions, and invariants:

-- `gsl_Expects()` for simple preconditions
+- `gsl_Expects( cond )` for simple preconditions
-- `gsl_Ensures()` for simple postconditions
+- `gsl_Ensures( cond )` for simple postconditions
+- `gsl_Assert( cond )` for simple assertions
+- `gsl_FailFast()` to indicate unreachable code
-- `gsl_ExpectsAudit()` for preconditions that are expensive or include potentially opaque function calls
+- `gsl_ExpectsAudit( cond )` for preconditions that are expensive or include potentially opaque function calls
-- `gsl_EnsuresAudit()` for postconditions that are expensive or include potentially opaque function calls
+- `gsl_EnsuresAudit( cond )` for postconditions that are expensive or include potentially opaque function calls
+- `gsl_AssertAudit( cond )` for assertions that are expensive or include potentially opaque function calls

 The macros `Expects()` and `Ensures()` are also provided as aliases for `gsl_Expects()` and `gsl_Ensures()`.